-As of December 31, 2010, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 45% of our common stock, including shares subject to outstanding options and warrants that are exercisable within 60 days after December 31, 2010, and we expect that upon completion of this offering, that same group will continue to hold at least % of our outstanding common stock.
+As of June 30, 2011, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 48.0% of our common stock, including shares issuable upon conversion of our preferred stock and shares subject to outstanding options and warrants that are exercisable within 60 days after June 30, 2011, and we expect that upon completion of this offering, that same group will continue to hold at least 34.7% of our outstanding common stock.
 Accordingly, even after this offering, these stockholders will be able to exert a significant degree of influence over our management and affairs and over matters requiring stockholder approval, including the election of our Board of Directors, future issuances of our common stock or other securities, declarations of dividends on our common stock and approval of other significant corporate transactions.
 This concentration of ownership could have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could have a material and adverse effect on the fair market value of our common stock.
-In addition, sales of shares beneficially owned by executive officers and directors and their affiliates could be viewed negatively by third parties and have a negative impact on our stock price.
+In addition, sales of shares beneficially owned by executive officers and their affiliates could be viewed negatively by third parties and have a negative impact on our stock price.
 Moreover, we cannot assure you as to how these shares will may be distributed and subsequently voted.